CIERA-Transients/POTPyRI/paper/paper.md

  - LRIS (Keck) [@Oke1995]
  - GMOS (Gemini-N and Gemini-S) [@Davies1997]

-Since the pipeline is meant to provide the community with a way to reduce imaging data from these instruments, one science application has been the rapid reduction and identification of Gamma-Ray Burst (GRB) afterglows, as well as the reduction and stacking of follow-up observations to identify potential host galaxies for associated and in depth study (see [@Paterson2020], [@Rastinejad2021], [@Fong2021]).
+Since the pipeline is meant to provide the community with a way to reduce imaging data from these instruments, one science application has been the rapid reduction and identification of gamma-ray burst (GRB) afterglows, as well as the reduction and stacking of follow-up observations to identify potential host galaxies for associated and in depth study (see [@Paterson2020], [@Rastinejad2021], [@Fong2021]).

 # Method